Aaron Rodgers: 2013

 On April 26, 2013, the Packers and Rodgers agreed to a 5-year, $110 million contract extension making him the highest paid player in NFL history.
-The Packers began their 2013 season against the reigning NFC champions, the San Francisco 49ers, the team that also ended their playoff run the previous season.
+The Packers began their 2013 season against the reigning NFC champions, the 49ers, the team that also ended their playoff run the previous season.
 Rodgers went 21 for 37 in completions, 333 yards, three touchdowns and an interception in the 34–28 loss.
 The following week, Rodgers had a career-high 480 passing yards to tie the franchise record in the 38–20 home-opener win against the Washington Redskins.
 He earned NFC Offensive Player of the Week for his effort against the Redskins.
 His 335 passing yards in the first half set a club record.
 He also became the first quarterback since Y. A. Tittle in 1962 to throw for at least 480 yards, four touchdowns and no interceptions in a game.
-For his performance he was named NFC Offensive Player of the Week for Week 2.
 The following week, Rodgers saw his NFL record of 41 consecutive games without throwing multiple interceptions come to an end in a loss to the Cincinnati Bengals by the score of 34–30.

 After the loss to the Bengals, the Packers started rolling, winning their next four games.
-Against the Baltimore Ravens, the Packers lost two receivers: Randall Cobb and James Jones.
+Against the Ravens, the Packers lost two receivers: Randall Cobb and James Jones.
 Cobb was sidelined with a broken leg and Jones with a sprained PCL.
 Against the Cleveland Browns, tight end Jermichael Finley was carted off the field with a bruised spinal cord, leaving Rodgers without three of his top four offensive weapons.
-The next week against the Minnesota Vikings, Rodgers completed 24 of 29 passes in a 44–31 victory.
+The next week against the Vikings, Rodgers completed 24 of 29 passes in a 44–31 victory.

-At home against the Chicago Bears in Week 9, Rodgers was sacked by Shea McClellin.
+At home against the Bears in Week 9, Rodgers was sacked by Shea McClellin.
 He fractured his left clavicle in the process, and the speculation for his return ranged from a few weeks to an indefinite timetable that became a weekly spectacle of whether or when he might be cleared to play again.
 Before Rodgers had broken his collarbone, the Packers had won four straight games to climb to the top of the NFC North division with a 5–2 record.
 With Rodgers injured and unable to play, the Packers went winless over the next five weeks to fall to 5–6–1 on the season.